-Mission:Zero is the Audi environmental program for consistently sustainable production All activities and measures for reducing our ecological footprint at Audi sites worldwide, in Production, and in Logistics are bundled here.
+Mission:Zero is the Audi environmental program for consistently sustainable production.
+All activities and measures for reducing our ecological footprint at Audi sites worldwide, in Production, and in Logistics are bundled here.
 The focus is on Audi’s key challenges of decarbonization, water use, resource efficiency, and biodiversity.
 One key objective is to have carbon-neutral production locations by 2025.

-Mission:Zero at the Győr site
+Mission:Zero at the Győr site:

-- Audi Hungaria has been carbon-neutral since January 1, 2020.
-That makes Audi Hungaria the Audi Group’s second carbon neutral site after Audi Brussels.
+- Audi Hungaria has been carbon neutral since January 1, 2020.
+That makes Audi Hungaria the Audi Group’s second carbon-neutral site after Audi Brussels.

 - In cooperation with DB Cargo, Audi transports components, engines, and vehicles between its plants in Ingolstadt, Brussels, and Győr carbon neutrally by “green trains.”

 - The Aluminum Closed Loop project began in 2021.
 Within that framework, aluminum waste that is produced in the course of production is collected according to type and brought back to a supplier company that turns it into new aluminum coils of the same original quality and brings them back to Audi.
-That is a closed loop for sustainable production.

-Audi Hungaria is once more supporting Győr's hospital in the fight against the coronavirus, this time with about 50 million forints.
-This support is making it possible to acquire additional equipment for treating and caring for patients.
+Audi Hungaria also supported Győrer Hospital in the fight against the coronavirus.
+The company’s support makes it possible to procure additional equipment for treating and caring for patients.
 The company has supported medical and welfare institutions in the region since the start of the corona pandemic with a total of about 200 million forints to date.
-Previous company donations enabled the Győr hospital to purchase ventilators and special protective clothing.
 Additionally, the company has provided the Red Cross with an Audi A4 Avant.